babakam/mancala/README.md

 The application has been created by Babak Azarmi. (babak.azarmi@yahoo.com)

 ## License
-This project is free for every one.
+This project is free for everyone.

 ## Project status
-It's an assignment, and I don't think so there is a plan to improve and extend the project
+It's an assignment, and I don't think there is a plan to improve and extend the project